Email Us Contact

 How an Infidelity Investigation Works

-If you decide to hire a professional, here is what to expect from our surveillance team:
+If you decide to hire a professional, here is what to expect from a lawful surveillance engagement:

-1. Confidential consultation.
-We listen to your concerns, review the behavioral patterns you have observed, and assess whether investigation is likely to produce results.
-This call is free and completely confidential
+1. Initial review.
+The provider should listen to your concerns, review the behavioral patterns you have observed, and assess whether investigation is likely to produce useful information

 2. Planning.
-Based on your information, we develop a surveillance plan targeting the times and locations most likely to reveal activity.
-We work around your spouse's known schedule to maximize efficiency and minimize cost
+Based on your information, the provider should develop a surveillance plan targeting the times and locations most likely to reveal activity while staying within legal limits

 3. Active surveillance.
-Our investigators document your spouse's movements, meetings, and activities through photography, video, and detailed written logs.
+Qualified investigators document your spouse's movements, meetings, and activities through photography, video, and detailed written logs.
 All evidence is timestamped and location-tagged

 4. Progress updates.
-We provide regular updates so you know what has been observed.
-If we determine that additional days or different approaches would be beneficial, we discuss options before incurring additional costs
+The provider should give regular updates and discuss additional days or different approaches before incurring additional costs

 5. Final report.
-You receive a comprehensive report with organized evidence, a timeline of activities, and clear documentation that meets court standards if needed
+You should receive an organized report with evidence, a timeline of activities, and clear source documentation for attorney review if needed

-Throughout the process, everything we do stays within legal boundaries.
-Our evidence is gathered in public places through lawful observation.
-We do not break into property, tap phones, or use illegal surveillance methods.
-This matters because only legally obtained evidence is admissible in court.
+Throughout the process, investigation work must stay within legal boundaries.
+Evidence should be gathered in public places through lawful observation.
+A legitimate provider should not break into property, tap phones, hack accounts, or use illegal surveillance methods.

 The entire process typically takes 1 to 3 weeks, and costs range from $1,500 to $5,000 depending on scope.
 View our complete cost guide for detailed pricing information.